Fusion procedure for the Yang-Baxter equation and Schur-Weyl duality: Invariant subspaces and representations of

-\begin{remark} It is interesting to note that the two non-standard evaluations found in Proposition \ref{prop-rem} correspond actually to classical contents of non-standard Young tableaux, namely the Young tableaux $\fbox{ {1}}\fbox{ {3}}\fbox{ {2}}$ and $\!\!\! \!$.
-Further, translating the three variables by $1$ or $-1$, which do not affect the fusion function, the non-standard evaluations also correspond to the non-standard Young tableaux $\!\!\! $ and $\!\!\! $ (we note that these Young tableaux are maybe more natural in view of the coefficients $\frac{1}{3}$ in (\ref{ns-idem})).
+\begin{remark} The two non-standard evaluations found in Proposition \ref{prop-rem} correspond actually to classical contents of standard Young tableaux, associated to skew partitions instead of usual partitions.
+Namely, the non-standard evaluations correspond to $\!\!\! $ and $\!\!\! $. $\triangle$ \end{remark}

-Finally, we indicate that, for $n=4$, there are some evaluations of the fusion function leading to an element of $\C S_4$ proportional to an idempotent and which do not correspond to any Young tableaux, standard or not (such an evaluation is, for example, $(u_1,u_2,u_3,u_4)=(0,1,5,2)$, using a notation as in (\ref{fus-S3}) extended for $n=4$). $\triangle$ \end{remark}

 \begin{remark} As we have already explained above, not only the evaluations of the fusion function providing elements proportional to idempotents are of interest for the fusion procedure; the evaluations of the fusion function giving non-invertible elements of $\C S_n$ furnish proper invariant subspaces as well.
 For $n=3$, with the notation (\ref{fus-S3}) and $u_1$ evaluated to 0, obvious examples of such evaluations (which include the ones studied previously) are